Health and Safety, Birth to 2 YearsSkip to the navigation

 - Be sure your child gets all needed vaccines (immunizations).
 These vaccines provide important protection for your child against harmful disease.
+Be sure all visitors are up to date with their vaccinations.
 For more information, see the topic Immunizations.

 - Avoid germs and people who are sick.
 Keep your child away from other people who are obviously ill.
 And avoid exposing your child to a large crowd, especially when an easily spread illness is going around.